Steam Spy Announces It's Shutting Down, Blames Valve's New Privacy Settings - Slashdot

 I also created a new account for testing purposes just now.
 I have to click once to set up my profile.
 Then I go to privacy settings and see that 'My basic details' are set to Public.
 'My profile' is set to Public.
 'Game details' set to Friend Only.
 'Always keep my total playtime private even if users can see my game detail

-Changing attitudes (Score:4, Funny)
+Changing attitudes (Score:5, Funny)

 Having a website with "spy" in the name that is explicitly exists to expose data about users... yeah perhaps that's not going to fly anymore.